sjwines/hourofai/forest/forest2.md

 ## How a Custom Block Works

-A custom block consists of 4 main parts:
+Hidden inside a custom block consists 4 main parts:
 - a name (what shows up as the block text),
 - inputs/parameters (what you can change),
 - body (the steps it runs),